reaandrew/blog/content/posts/decode-cloud-instance-startup-data.md

 To read more about `clout-init` see [https://cloudinit.readthedocs.io/en/latest/](https://cloudinit.readthedocs.io/en/latest/)

+When you have run the tool you then have a set of directories and files to analyse including checking for sensitive data (which there are many tools out there to help).

 ## Why this could be of use

 User data can include scripts, configuration files, and other important details.
 It's often in different formats, including cloud-init, making it difficult to interpret.